The Selenium Library

 Scroll to the top of the page.

-Select an option whose value is value in the select element pointed by xpath.
+Select an option whose value is value in the select element pointed by selectors.

-Select an option whose visible text is text in the select element pointed by xpath.
+Select an option whose visible text is text in the select element pointed by selectors.

 sn.sleep(millis) Deprecated